shashikantilager/shashikantilager.github.io/_pages/teaching.md

 <a id="teaching"></a>

 ### Teaching
+##### **Summer 2024: Data Intensive Computing** (194.048)
+*Lecturer, Vienna University of Technology (TU Wien), Austria*
+- The course aims to teach students how to: (i) assess and reduce the energy and environmental impact of large scale AI models, and (ii) apply and leverage AI techniques to tackle critical climate change problems.
+-   I am responsible for developing course materials and delivering the lectures, designing and grading the practical assignments and exams.

 ##### **Winter 2023: AI/ML in the Era of Climate Change** (194.125)
 *Lecturer, Vienna University of Technology (TU Wien), Austria*